-Individual users and businesses need to follow cybersecurity tips, keep their computers equipped with updated security software and technologies and, if appropriate, have their systems checked over by a qualified computer technician.
-Authorities urge every computer owner to be informed about the trends in cybercrime, as well as about available cyber security technologies to abort any threat of attacks.
+Both individual users and businesses need to follow cybersecurity tips.
+Equip computers with updated security software.
+If appropriate, have systems checked over by a qualified computer technician.
+Be informed about the trends in cybercrime and how to avoid attacks.

 Framework for Improving Critical Infrastructure Cybersecurity

 The national and economic security of the U.S. depends on the reliable functioning of critical infrastructure.